These crispy beer battered fried shrimp make an awesome appetizer! The dipping sauce is fresh and zesty.

 Yes, this is the third appetizer I’ve posted in a row.
 Friday will be something different.
 I promise. 😉

-Will you tried this beer battered fried shrimp appetizer?
+Will you try this beer battered fried shrimp appetizer?

 Beer Battered Fried Shrimp Appetizer